 Congratulations to Dr. Heather Nash, Associate Director of Academic Innovations & eLearning, Project Director, UAA Title III Robust Online Learning Grant, Assistant Professor of Adult Education at the University of Alaska Anchorage, who has been selected as the 2018 winner of the Sally M. Johnstone Award.

 Dr. Nash is an accomplished scholar, author, grant writer and director, consultant, and evaluator.
 She has published numerous book chapter and papers, presented at multiple conferences, and is a respected voice in the educational technology field, with a focus online course quality and program administration and instructional design.
 Dr. Nash is recognized for her work on a statewide initiative in Alaska that created quality support structures for technology-enhanced learning.
 The program no includes participation from all three universities within the University of Alaska system, and includes multiple smaller community campuses.
 Her team recognizes and values her contributions to their group, specifically for her complete redesign of instructional design processes for their institution and her dedication to assisting their faculty and students.

 - Professionals who have an outsized contribution for their 'rank' to the technology-enhanced learning community.

 - Professionals who have not achieved the rank of senior leadership at their institution.

 - Demonstrated leadership, including thought leadership, in an area effecting technology-enhanced teaching and learning including policy and practice related arenas.

-- Candidate must not be a current member of the WCET staff, steering committee, or executive council.
+- Candidates must not be a current member of the WCET staff, steering committee, or executive council.

-- Candidate must be affiliated with a WCET member institution, organization, or cooperation that is in good standing.
+- Candidates must be affiliated with a WCET member institution, organization, or cooperation that is in good standing.